Continuous maximal regularity in locally convex spaces: Introduction

 belongs to $\mathrm{L}^{p}([0,r];X)$.
 We emphasize that the latter property entails that the integral, that is, the (mild) solution to \prettyref{eq:maxreg}, lands in the domain of $A$, which is a-priori not clear.
 Further, we note that $\mathrm{L}^{\infty}$-maximal regularity is in fact equivalent to $\mathrm{C}$-maximal regularity, see \cite[Theorem 17.2.46, p.~616]{hytonen2023}, which is the case we focus on in the following.
 The power of this notion in the context of nonlinear PDEs lies in the norm estimate that follows automatically by the closed graph theorem.

 Travis \cite{travis1981} showed that $\mathrm{C}$-maximal regularity is already implied by (and thus is equivalent to) the property that the mild solution $u=T\ast f$ of \prettyref{eq:maxreg} takes values in $D(A)$ for every $t\geq 0$ and $f\in \mathrm{C}([0,r];X)$.
 Equivalently, since $A$ is closed, this means that $(T_{-1}\ast A_{-1}f)(t)$ lies in $X$ for every $t\geq 0$.
-Here, the subscript refers to the corresponding unique extensions to the extrapolation space $X_{-1}$, defined as the completion of $X$ with respect to $\|A^{-1}\cdot\|$, assuming, without loss of generality, that $A$ is invertible.
+Here, the subscript refers to the corresponding unique extensions to the extrapolation space $X_{-1}$, defined as the completion of $X$ with respect to $\|A^{-1}\cdot\|$, assuming, w.l.o.g.~that $A$ is invertible.
 This very property is also known as $A_{-1}$ being an \emph{admissible control operator with respect to the continuous functions}, arising from infinite-dimensional systems theory \cite{weiss1989a, weiss1989b,staffans2005}, see also \cite{JacoSchwWint2022}, where this relation is discussed in detail.
 In some sense, that equivalence between maximal regularity and admissible operators can be seen as ``time-regularity from spatial-regularity'', since continuity (in times) follows from the fact that solutions are well-defined.

 Remarkably, the above equivalence of $A_{-1}$ being $\mathrm{C}$-admissible and $(T(t))_{\geq 0}$ having $\mathrm{C}$-maximal regularity drastically fails if $\mathrm{C}$ is replaced by $\mathrm{L}^{\infty}$.
 In \cite{JacoSchwWint2022} it was shown that if $A_{-1}$ is admissible with respect to $\mathrm{L}^{\infty}$, then $A$ extends to a bounded operator on $X$, with the converse being trivial.